Zoe0123/Diagnostic-Question-Challenge/README.md

 # Diagnostic-Question-Challenge
-# Intro to Machine Learning (CSC311) course final project
+  <em>Intro to Machine Learning</em> (CSC311) course final project
-# Cooperated in a team of 5 to predict students' correctness of diagnostic questions
+  cooperated in a team of 3

-# by using various Machine Learning algorithms.
+  Predict students' correctness of diagnostic questions by using various Machine Learning algorithms.